chrisburnell/chrisburnell.com/src/pages/feature-watch.md

 ---
 title: Browser Feature Watch
+description: |
-description: Because this website rebuilds automatically, this page serves as an easy way for me to keep track of feature compatability in browsers.
-Most of the content comes from <a href="https://www.smashingmagazine.com/2022/03/new-css-features-2022/">this article by Michelle Barker</a>.
+  Because this website rebuilds automatically, this page serves as an easy way for me to keep track of feature compatability in browsers.

+  A lot of inspiration for this living collection comes from [Michelle Barker](https://css-irl.info), who wrote about upcoming browser features [on Smashing Magazine](https://www.smashingmagazine.com/2022/03/new-css-features-2022/) and [on CSS { In Real Life }](https://css-irl.info/exciting-times-for-browsers-and-css/).
 toc: true
 ---

-## dialog element
+## &lt;dialog&gt; element

 Native method of displaying a dialog/modal window.